knpuniversity/symfony/knpu/ep2-fundamentals/config_dev.yml-config_prod.yml.md

 Now, what do these `dev` and `prod` strings do?
 Here's the key: when Symfony boots, it loads only *one* configuration file for the entire system.
 And no, it's *not* `config.yml` - I was lying to you.
 Sorry about that.
-No, in the `dev` environment loads *only* `config_dev.yml` and in `prod`, the only file it loads is `config_prod.yml`.
+No, the `dev` environment loads *only* `config_dev.yml` and in `prod`, the only file it loads is `config_prod.yml`.

 Ok fellow deep sea explorers, this is where things get cool!
 Look at the first line of `config_dev.yml`.
 What does it do?
 It *imports* the main `config.yml`: the main *shared* configuration.
-Then, anything it overrides any configuration that's special for the `dev` environment.
+Then, it overrides any configuration that's special for the `dev` environment.

 Check this out!
 Under `monolog` - which is the bundle that gives us the `logger`